Ultrawipf/OpenFFBoard_wiki/Games-setup.md

 |Spring gain |10 - max|

-## Forza Horizon 5 (or others)
+## Forza
-The OpenFFBoard works with Forza in theory but might be more stable with emuwheel.
+The OpenFFBoard generally works with Forza games but the input system is very problematic any may not support other devices or require workarounds.

+**Try to restart the wheel if you have no FFB at all (or reconnect whatever device is not responding)**

 After FW 1.14.3: Forza motorsport supported and direction does not need to be inverted.